 3. Hearing loss – About 70% to 75% of children with Down syndrome have some hearing loss, sometimes because of structural defect in their ears.

 They need to be screened at birth and have regular follow-up hearing exams.

 Later in life, or as these children grow up, some other health concerns may come up, such as infection, epilepsy ( seizure disorder ), usually developing for the first two years of life, gum disease and dental problems, disrupted sleep patterns and sleep disorders ( even obstructive sleep apnea ).

 Life expectancy- do they live until adulthood?

 Definitely they could!

 My sister, Pangga, lived until 46 years old.
 But because she reached only a mental age of around 5-6 years old, she was always considered the youngest in our family, even though she had four younger siblings.

-Mr Joe Sanderson from Cleveland, who was born in 1936, and is believed to be the oldest person with Down Syndrome, just turned 80 recently.
+Mr Joe Sanderson from Cleveland, who was born in 1936, and is believed to be the oldest person with Down Syndrome, turned 80 in 2016.

 The life span of Down syndrome children, however, depends if they have concomitant illnesses, like congenital heart disease and other factors, like development of infections and other health concerns as they grow up.